XTian-Clav/Cozycup-Cafe/README.md

 # Cozy Cup Cafe

 ## Project Description
-The Cozy Cup Cafe web application is designed to provide coffee enthusiasts with a delightful online customer experience and catering to their passion for coffee.
+The Cozy Cup Cafe is designed to provide coffee enthusiasts with a delightful online customer experience and catering to their passion for coffee.

 ## Features